serghiou/best-of-data-science/README.md

 **[Best R packages for interactive plots.](http://enhancedatascience.com/2017/07/06/pick-best-r-packages-interactive-plot-visualisation-22/)** Overview.
 An overview of packages for pretty and interactive plots in R.

+**[Pretty survival plots.](https://rviews.rstudio.com/2017/09/25/survival-analysis-with-r/)** Tutorial.
+A guide on how to use ggplot2 to produce pretty survival curves.

 ## Data analysis